adam-bauer-34/adam-bauer-34.github.io/misc.md

 feature_image: /images/pemby.jpg
 ---

 Here I will put miscellaneous articles that might be of interest to some folks.
+Topics are sorted in the left-hand sidebar.